Randomblock1/caffeinate2/README.md

 **One-time setup** (either method):

 1. Tray: select **Entirely** and approve the administrator dialog when prompted, or
-2. CLI: `sudo caffeinate2 install-helper`
+2. CLI: `sudo caffeinate2 --install-helper`

 After that, `caffeinate2 -e` and tray Entirely use the helper without further passwords.

-Remove the helper: `sudo caffeinate2 uninstall-helper`
+Remove the helper: `sudo caffeinate2 --uninstall-helper`

 ## Usage